xeubie/go-repo-mofo/README.md

 ## Comparison to [go-git](https://github.com/go-git/go-git)

-* GoRepoMofo has no dependencies (versus go-git's two dozen deps)
+* GoRepoMofo has no dependencies (versus go-git's two dozen deps) and a much smaller codebase
-* GoRepoMofo is only around 10k lines of code (versus go-git's 80k lines)
 * GoRepoMofo supports three-way merge and conflict resolution (go-git only supports simple fast-forward merges)
-* go-git supports a lot of stuff that GoRepoMofo doesn't (client-side networking, stash, blame, etc)
+* go-git supports more client-side features (client-side networking, stash, blame, etc)
 * Both support server-side networking (`receive-pack` and `upload-pack`)
 * Both support custom object stores (see the [memoryObjectStore](object_memory.go) and how it is used in the [repo test](repo_test.go))
 * GoRepoMofo is a much cooler name